 • Rewritable (up to 100,000 times if the permalock feature is not active)

-With customizable RFID solutions, there is also no need to choose between RFID or barcodes; you can get the best of both worlds.
+With customized RFID solutions, there is also no need to choose between RFID or barcodes; you can get the best of both worlds.
 Barcode labels with RFID inlays retain the two best advantages of barcodes: their adaptability, especially when using them with automated systems, and the grading standards that exist to ensure the barcodes are read accurately and consistently.
 Printing with barcodes and RFID adds another layer of security and makes it possible to identify the sample accurately should one identification method fail to scan correctly.

 Additionally, using both types of data encryption does not necessarily require two printers; the Zebra ZD621R thermal-transfer printer can encode RFID chips and print 1D or 2D barcodes.
-Similarly, RFID codes and barcodes can be generated using only one software, like BarTender Pro or ZebraDesigner 3 Pro.
+Similarly, customized RFID codes and barcodes can be generated using only one software, like BarTender Pro or ZebraDesigner 3 Pro.

 Choosing the best solution for your business

-Ultimately, the choice to utilize RFID depends on the needs of your workflow.
+Ultimately, the choice to utilize customized RFID depends on the needs of your workflow.
 Implementing an effective system requires several considerations, including software integration and other inventory management systems as well as the utilization of specialized scanners (we recommend the Unitech Handheld UHF RFID Reader for most applications).
 Setting up a dedicated inventory management system with RFID technology might also require specialized tracking software that lets you get the most out of your labels.
 As such, a manufacturer that can customize the process is now essential when designing an RFID-based solution.
 They can help not only select the most appropriate type of label for the application (e.g. weather-resistant labels for bricks and wood versus autoclave labels for high-heat procedures), but they can help outfit the solution to your company’s specific application, including coupling your custom label with RFID tracking software and the right RFID reader.

 At IndustriTAG, there is even the flexibility for short production runs, so small batches can be ordered as needed.
 Finally, and perhaps most importantly, a label manufacturer that specializes in customized orders can provide you with samples to test the solution beforehand, so you know what you’re getting suits your needs perfectly.